Trump impeachment leader Schiff joins California Senate race – KION546

 Associated Press

-The 2024 race is quickly emerging as a marquee Senate contest, even though the 89-year-old Feinstein, the oldest member of Congress, has yet to announce if she will seek another term, though her retirement is widely expected.
-Schiff is jumping in two weeks after Rep. Katie Porter became the first candidate to declare her campaign for the safe Democratic seat.
+Schiff, 62, said the job demands a “fighter” who will stand up for democratic ideals and push for a country that is equitable for all its citizens.

-Schiff, a former federal prosecutor, made clear he intends to anchor his candidacy to his role as Trump’s chief antagonist in Congress.
-In his campaign kickoff video, he said the “biggest job of his life” was serving as impeachment manager, and he promised to continue to be a “fighter” for democracy.
+“If our democracy isn’t delivering for Americans, they’ll look for alternatives, like a dangerous demagogue who promises that he alone can fix it,” Schiff added, an obvious reference to Trump, who has announced his 2024 campaign for the presidency.

-“If our democracy isn’t delivering for Americans, they’ll look for alternatives, like a dangerous demagogue who promises that he alone can fix it,” Schiff said of Trump, who has announced his 2024 campaign for the presidency.
+Schiff’s announcement comes two weeks after U.S. Rep. Katie Porter became the first candidate to declare her candidacy for the safe Democratic seat.

-Feinstein, a former San Francisco mayor who joined the Senate in 1992, told reporters in Washington this week that she will make a decision about 2024 in the “next couple of months.”
+Feinstein, a former San Francisco mayor who joined the Senate in 1992, told reporters this week that she will make a decision about 2024 in the “next couple of months.”

-The jockeying for the seat has created a politically awkward dynamic for Feinstein, who has broken gender barriers throughout her decadeslong career in local and national politics.
+The emerging contest has created a politically awkward dynamic for Feinstein, who has broken gender barriers throughout her career in local and national politics.
 In recent years, questions have arisen about her cognitive health and memory, though she has defended her effectiveness in representing a state that is home to nearly 40 million people.

 “I want to make sure that everything I did was respectful of her and that I did so with her knowledge and her blessing,” Schiff told The Associated Press.

 Schiff was first elected to Congress in 2000 and represents parts of Hollywood.
 He has been a frequent target of conservatives — Trump in particular — since the then-GOP-led House Intelligence Committee he served on started investigating Trump’s ties to Russia in the 2016 election.
-Schiff appeared frequently on television to question Trump’s actions.
+Schiff was frequently on television questioning Trump’s actions.

-That criticism intensified when Democrats took the House majority in early 2019 and he became the committee chair, and it reached a full-on roar with his role in the impeachment investigation of Trump’s dealings with Ukraine.
-Trump was impeached in December 2019 on charges he abused the power of the presidency to investigate rival Joe Biden and obstructed Congress’ investigation.
+That criticism intensified when Democrats took the House majority in early 2019 and he became the committee chairman, and reached a full-on roar with his role in the impeachment investigation of Trump’s dealings with Ukraine.

-In an impassioned plea to the Senate in early 2020, Schiff urged Trump’s removal from office and framed the choice in moral terms.
-“If right doesn’t matter, we’re lost,” he said at the time.
+On Tuesday, new House Speaker Kevin McCarthy, R-Calif., reiterated his intention to block Schiff from continuing his committee service.

-“You know you can’t trust this president do what’s right for this country,” Schiff said.
-“You can trust he will do what’s right for Donald Trump.
-He’ll do it now.
-He’s done it before.
-He’ll do it for the next several months, he’ll do it in the election if he’s allowed to.
-This is why if you find him guilty you must find that he should be removed.
-Because right matters.”
+McCarthy contended that Schiff used his leadership position during Trump’s first impeachment to “lie to the American public again and again” — a claim Schiff rejected.

 With the centrist Feinstein in the twilight of her career, the race in the heavily Democratic state already is shaping up as a showcase for an ambitious, younger generation on the party’s left wing.